-Biodiversity – The Last of the Wild are areas of high biodiversity importance based exclusively on intact habitats with low vulnerability which are typically large geographic regions.
+Biodiversity importance – The Last of the Wild are areas of high biodiversity importance based exclusively on intact habitats with low vulnerability which are typically large geographic regions.
 It is a global scale prioritisation approach and therefore more detailed information is needed for site-scale assessment and decision making.

-Socio-cultural – The Last of the Wild areas are generally not associated with many socio-cultural values due to a lack of significant human presence and intervention within these areas.
+Socio-cultural values – The Last of the Wild areas are generally not associated with many socio-cultural values due to a lack of significant human presence and intervention within these areas.